 - This is how you grow lettuce inside.

-Alas, everything I read was overcomplicating it for me.
+Alas, everything I read on indoor gardening was overcomplicating it for me.
 I didn’t need to know the very best for this seed or that.
 I didn’t want to know the pros and cons of the various light options.
-I just wanted to know what I needed to get this operation off the ground.
+All I wanted to know is what I needed to get this operation off the ground.
 I didn’t need to be the best indoor grower.
-I just wanted to grow.
+Heck, I just wanted to grow.

 I also didn’t want to spend a lot of money doing it.
 Optimally, I wanted to use the supplies I had on hand and purchase the bare minimum.
 And voila!
 That is just what I did.